aerni/statamic-livewire-forms/README.md

 ### Per Form

-1. Create a file called `livewire-forms.php` for each of your localizations, e.g., `lang/en/livewire-forms.php`.
+1. Create a file called `livewire-forms.php` for each of your localizations, e.g., `resources/lang/en/livewire-forms.php`.
 2. Create an array with the handle of each form for which you want to change a message for.
 3. Use the same keys that are used in the global language files.
-Note that the messages in this file will take precedence over the messages in the global language file.
+Note, that the messages in this file will take precedence over the messages in the global language file.

 ```php
 return [